 Alternatively, serve them with fresh bread and salad.
 This makes the meal a bit lighter so you can serve it any time of year.

-At Ikea of course these meatballs are always served with a spoonful of red berry sauce (lingonberry sauce) on the side.
+At Ikea of course they are always served with a spoonful of red berry sauce (lingonberry sauce) on the side.
 Either pick a jar up from the Ikea food shop next time you go flat pack furniture shopping, or use cranberry sauce instead.

 Can you freeze them?

 Yes!
-You can freeze the meatballs uncooked by freezing them first on baking trays then transferring to big freezer bags.
+You can freeze them uncooked by freezing them first on baking trays then transferring to big freezer bags.
 When you want to eat them just defrost and cook as you normally would.
 Make the sauce fresh.

-You can even cook the meatballs from frozen if you like.
+You can even cook them from frozen if you like.
 Just add a few extra minutes to the cooking time.

 Alternatively, sometimes I just freeze the meatball mixture in a container.
 I defrost the mixture and shape them into meatballs on the day I want to cook them.

 I don’t recommend freezing the cooked meatballs in the sauce as the cream tends to separate when defrosting.